Skip to main content

 Can LG Pouch Battery Cells Be the Cause?

-The recent rise in battery fires can be attributed to the use of LG battery cells as the primary power source.
-As with most electric vehicles, the Kona EV and Bolt EV from Hyundai and Chevy and the Jaguar I-Pace electric car have LG pouch battery cells.
-This is why Jaguar I-Pace manufacturers have recently begun looking deeper into battery fire risks.
+The recent rise in battery fires can be attributed to using LG battery cells as the primary power source.
+Like most electric vehicles, the Kona EV and Bolt EV from Hyundai and Chevy and the Jaguar I-Pace electric car have LG pouch battery cells.
+This is why Jaguar I-Pace manufacturers have recently looked deeper into battery fire risks.

 Tips to Remember if Your Car Catches Fire